-- /getAllStationsXML and getAllStationsXML_WithStationType?StationType= which returns information about Irish Rail stations including latitude & longitude. - /getCurrentTrainsXML and /getCurrentTrainsXML_WithTrainType?= which returns information about all the currently running trains (with latitude & longitude), including trains that are due to depart within 10 minutes of the query time. - /getStationDataByCodeXML?StationCode=<station_code> which returns the trains due to serve the station in question in the next 90 minutes.
+- /getAllStationsXML and getAllStationsXML_WithStationType?StationType= which returns information about Irish Rail stations including latitude & longitude (where A represents "All", M "Mainline", S "Suburban", & D "DART"). - /getCurrentTrainsXML and /getCurrentTrainsXML_WithTrainType?= which returns information about all the currently running trains (with latitude & longitude), including trains that are due to depart within 10 minutes of the query time. - /getStationDataByCodeXML?StationCode=<station_code> which returns the trains due to serve the station in question in the next 90 minutes.

 The documentation page for the API warns that some areas are not fully supported for real-time information due to the central signalling system being subject to "ongoing work to support this real-time facility" and that, in the case that a train is in an area of the rail system where real-time data is unavailable, the scheduled data for the train will be returned instead.
-The extent to which coverage of real-time data is available today is unclear, as the API documentation page has not been updated since the 8th of December 2015 at the very latest76 (although a more realistic estimate would be 2011 based off example dates used in the documentation) and so is now likely nearly a decade out-of-date, but this does not affect how the data will have to be processed very much; since the scheduling information is just returned in the absence of real-time data, this can be treated as a best approximation of the real-time data and does not need to be handled differently.
+The extent to which coverage of real-time data is available today is unclear, as the API documentation page has not been updated since the 8th of December 2015 at the very latest77 (although a more realistic estimate would be 2011 based off example dates used in the documentation) and so is now likely nearly a decade out-of-date; however, this does not affect how the data will have to be processed very much since the scheduling information is just returned in the absence of real-time data, and can therefore be treated as a best approximation of the real-time data and does not need to be handled differently.